 The application circuit is shown below.
-It is recommended that user follow the circuit enclosed by gray blocks to achieve the most stable and reliable operation of MCU especially in a noisy power environment for a healthy EMC immunity.
-If HIRC is used as the clock system, a 0.1μF capacitor should be added to gain a precise RC frequency.
+The user is recommended follow the circuit enclosed by gray blocks to achieve the most stable and reliable operation of MCU especially in a noisy power environment for a healthy EMC immunity.
+If internal RC oscillator is used as the clock system, 0.1μ F capacitor should be added to gain a precise RC frequency.